 If you need to get more granular, especially if you have two or three different audiences, personas are useful.
 Which details you prioritize will vary depending on your business, industry, and goals.
 Age or gender have no relevance to who uses many products, but others are specifically intended for one age group, like home appliances for seniors.

 You can find persona templates online — Hubspot has good ones — or build your own.
 Details you might include, if applicable:

 - Age and gender

 - Social media platforms (where is your audience — you need to be there, too)

 - Frustrations (what problems do they have that your business solves)

-When your team creates something representing your brand, whether it’s an ad campaign or simply creating a new CTA button on your website, they should be able to clearly say, “this is geared toward CEO Charlize”.
+When your team creates something representing your brand, whether it’s an ad campaign or simply creating a new CTA button on your website, they should be able to clearly explain how it targets your audience or persona.